 Faculty: Faculty of Humanities and Social Sciences

-Course Length: Full time 2 years/part time 3 years
+Course Length: Part time 3 years

-Location: Treforest Campus
+Location: Newport Campus

 Course Leader for MSc.
 Play Therapy and MSc.
 Play and Therapeutic Play